Periodic Fourier Modal Method (FMM) for 1D and 2D gratings)

-The Fourier modal method (FMM) introduced by Knop (1978) in the case of dielectric gratings, consists of approximating the eigenfunctions of the operator of diffraction by a partial Fourier sum.
-Moharam and Gaylord (1981) generalized this method to analyze diffraction by general planar gratings (or volume gratings) bounded by two different media and introduced the terminology: rigorous coupled wave analysis/method (RWCA or RWCM).
-Later on, Li (1998) adopted the terminology FMM, since the method is essentially a modal method that involved expansions of the electromagnetic field components and the permittivity function into Fourier series.
-The use of the name FMM is justified for at least two reasons:
+The Fourier modal method (FMM) was first introduced by Knop (1978) for the case of dielectric gratings, which involves approximating the eigenfunctions of the diffraction operator using a partial Fourier sum.
+Moharam and Gaylord (1981) later extended this method to analyze diffraction by planar and volume gratings bounded by two different media, coining the term rigorous coupled wave analysis/method (RCWA or RCWM).
+However, Li (1998) subsequently adopted the terminology FMM since the method involves expanding the electromagnetic field components and the permittivity function into Fourier series, making it essentially a modal method.

-The case of metallic gratings, and especially the TM polarization case, challenged the com- munity until 1996, when Granet and Guizal and P. Lalanne and G. M. Morris6 (1996) simultaneously reformulated the FMM for isotropic gratings under transverse magnetic (TM) polarization by suggesting calculation rules allowing a fast convergence of the series of the partial Fourier sums.
-The mathematical justification of their findings was provided after by Li (1996) under the form of three Fourier factorization rules.
+The use of FMM for metallic gratings, especially in the case of transverse magnetic (TM) polarization, proved to be challenging for the scientific community until 1996.
+It was only then that Granet and Guizal, as well as P. Lalanne and G. M. Morris, independently reformulated the FMM for isotropic gratings under TM polarization.
+They suggested calculation rules that allow for a fast convergence of the series of the partial Fourier sums.
+Li (1996) later provided mathematical justification for their findings in the form of three Fourier factorization rules.

 Polynomial Modal Method for periodic and non periodic strucutres (PMM/APMM)

-However the connection of the boundary conditions to the undersized matrix is very technical and this process can be quite tedious.
-That is why we have introduced a second formulation which is conceptually synthetic and easier to implement.
-It consists in departing from an orthogonal set of polynomials and defining a set of modified polynomials basis that naturally and rigorously describe the transversal boundary conditions.
-One of the strengths of this version of the PMM, is that it allowed for an easy generalization to crossed gratings, anisotropic and bi-anisotropic medium, which would have been tedious with the former version.
+Therefore, a second formulation of the PMM has been introduced, which is conceptually synthetic and easier to implement.
+This version departs from an orthogonal set of polynomials and defines a set of modified polynomial bases that naturally and rigorously describe the transversal boundary conditions.
+This approach has a significant advantage over the first formulation, as it allows for easy generalization to crossed gratings, anisotropic and bi-anisotropic mediums, which would have been tedious with the former version.

 PMM implementation in matched coordinates